 This article will provide step-by-step instructions for the various general settings you can adjust in Returns Manager.
 These settings include emails, auto-approvals, the widget, and more.

-The following tutorials can be found in this article, and are ordered the same way as the in-app settings:
+The following tutorials in this article are ordered the same way as the in-app settings.

 Normally, when a customer submits a return request, it is placed into a "Pending" queue that you're able to view from within the app.
 From there, you can decide whether to approve or deny the request based on the information they submitted about their return request.

 Turning on auto-approve for the returns will instantly put requests into the "Approved" queue.

 Auto-approvals are turned on by default when you install Returns Manager.